RoadieHQ/marketing-site/content/docs/getting-started/adding-components/index.md

 This tutorial will show you how to add components such as services or websites to the Backstage catalog.

+To represent something in Roadie Backstage you will generally need to write some YAML to describe it and upload the file to the SCM you have [linked to Roadie](/docs/getting-started/install-github-app) such as a Github repository.

+The base file to describe entities is by default named `catalog-info.yaml` but you can name it anything you like.

 ## Prerequisite

 You must install the GitHub App in order to import components in private repositories.
 The steps to do this are [here](/docs/getting-started/install-github-app/).